-Of course, the developed model is a simplification of the reality and is based on a number of strong assumptions.
+30 Of course, the developed model is a simplification of the reality and is based on a number of strong assumptions.
 We only focus on one task in the current model - the filling, transportation and distribution of sandbags - and omit a range of other tasks such as the evacuation of people or the protection and maintenance of critical infrastructure.
-This task of filling and distributing sandbags was chosen as it (a) is relatively simple to represent in the model and (b) demands a large number of resources (both technical as well as manpower) during a flood event.
-The model also omits more complex control structures such as management authorities or operation control that are responsible for the coordination of all DMOs and their tasks in a real disaster event.
-Including all these elements and processes would lead to a highly complex model that might more accurately represent reality but makes understanding key elements that drive the system performance nearly impossible (Sorenson, 2002).
+This task of filling and distributing sandbags was chosen as it a) is relatively simple to represent in the model and b) demands a large amount of resources (both technical as well as manpower) during a flood event.
+The model also omits more complex control structures such as management authorities or operation control that are responsible for the coordination of all DMOs and their tasks in

+- 5 a real disaster event.
+Including all these elements and processes would lead to a highly complex model that might more accurately represent reality, but makes understanding key elements that drive the system performance nearly impossible (Sorenson, 2002).
 However, understanding these key elements and processes is the main goal of our model in the sense of a "virtual lab" approach.
 Highly complex models are also difficult to communicate, both to other researchers as well as to stakeholders and experts in disaster management.
-The virtual lab approach enables "computational experimentation" known as promising way of enhancing social learning, exploring chances and risks of upcoming developments and assessing the effectiveness of potential counteractivities (Chapin et al., 2010; Folke et al., 2010).
+The virtual lab approach enables "computational experimentation" known - 10 as promising way of enhancing social learning, exploring chances and risks of upcoming developments, and assessing the effectiveness of potential counteractivities (Chapin et al. 2010; Folke et al. 2010).
+This finally helps building resilience that is well established in the context of social-ecological systems (Biggs et al. 2012), and here extended to disaster management organizations.